priyanshuc0007/WEBBASE_RAG/readme.md

-   you can run this rag my running main.py
+   you can run this rag by running main.py